This page describes how to prepare your training data before importing it into AutoML Tables.

 Sometimes, you might want some rows to have more importance for training.
 For example, if you are using spending data, you might want the data associated with higher spenders to have a larger impact on the model.
 If missing a specific outcome is something you particularly want to avoid, then you can weight rows with that outcome more heavily.

 You give rows a relative weight by adding a weight column to your dataset.
 The weight column must be a Numeric column.
 You use it to specify a value from 0 to 10000.
 Higher values tell AutoML Tables that the row is more important when training the model.
 A weight of 0 means that the row is ignored.
-If the value in the weight column is empty, then AutoML Tables applies a default weight of 1.
+If you include a weight column, it must contain a value for every row.

 Later, when you review your schema, you specify this column as the Weight